NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Medic Dedication.md

 * * *
 You become an expert in Medicine.

-When you succeed with [[Feats/Battle Medicine|Battle Medicine]] or [[Actions/Treat Wounds|Treat Wounds]], the target regains 5 additional HP at DC 20, 10 HP at DC 30, or 15 HP at DC 40.
+When you succeed with [[Battle Medicine|Battle Medicine]] or [[Actions/Treat Wounds|Treat Wounds]], the target regains 5 additional HP at DC 20, 10 HP at DC 30, or 15 HP at DC 40.

 Once per day, you can use Battle Medicine on a creature that's temporarily immune.
 If you're a master in Medicine, you can do so once per hour.